-Trainees will also attend fifteen additional Subject Days, delivered at Canterbury Christ Church University.
+Trainees will also attend approximately fifteen additional Subject Days, delivered at Canterbury Christ Church University.

 Pedagogy in Practice

-These are weekly Monday am or pm Professional Studies sessions where the theories presented during the Professional Learning Days are put into practice.
+These are weekly half day Professional Studies sessions where the theories presented during the Professional Learning Days are put into practice.

 Wider Professional Practice